 2025 to 2035 | 4.5% |

-Due to persistent growth led by surging demand for novel medications, generics, and biosimilars, the pharmaceutical segment cradles the Western Europe medical recruitment industry.
+Due to persistent growth led by surging demand for novel medications, generics, and biosimilars, the pharmaceutical segment cradles the Western European medical recruitment industry.
 Strict regulatory demands require expertise in R&D, clinical trials, regulatory affairs, and manufacturing.

 Moreover, the demand for specialized healthcare workers is driven by aging populations and the rising prevalence of chronic diseases.
 With the industry focus on Digital Transformation, Personalized medicine and Biologics, demand for talent is only rising.